How to make the most of your annual leave before (and after) parental leave

 If your employer offers paid parental leave, you may be able to combine it with annual leave to maximise the time you’re paid at your full salary before transitioning to government support.

-Check your workplace policy and clarify how leave types interact to avoid unintended gaps or overlaps.
+Review your workplace policy to clarify how leave types interact, ensuring there are no unintended gaps or overlaps.
 If you’re receiving more than one stream of income at the same time, such as annual leave and government-paid parental leave, you may need to apply a secondary tax rate to avoid a later tax bill.

 Final thoughts

-The way you time your annual leave can meaningfully affect your financial wellbeing during parental leave.
+The way you time your annual leave can significantly impact your financial well-being during parental leave.
 A few smart decisions now can help reduce stress later.

 • Plan ahead